fastapi-users/fastapi-users/docs/configuration/overview.md

 ## Authentication backends

 Authentication backends define the way users sessions are managed in your app, like access tokens or cookies.

+They are composed of two parts: a **transport**, which is how the token will be carried over the requests (e.g. cookies, headers...) and a **strategy**, which is how the token will be generated and secured (e.g. a JWT, a token in database...).

 ➡️ [Configure the authentication backends](./authentication/index.md)